Grant Program

 Hon.
 Joel K. Asarch Elder Law and Special Needs Section Scholarship

-Awarded to a second year (2L) or third year (3L) law student enrolled in a law school in the State of New York who is actively participating in an Elder Law Clinic at the school or perform other substantial efforts which demonstrate interest in the legal rights of the elderly or the practice of elder law.
+Awarded to a to a second year (2L) or third year (3L) law student who is enrolled in a law school in the State of New York and is actively participating in an Elder Law Clinic at the school during the academic year or performs other substantial efforts which demonstrate interest in the legal rights of the elderly or expresses an interest in helping the disabled.

 Hon.
 Judith S. Kaye Children and the Law Committee Scholarship